ellcom/InterfaceBuilderLab/Interface Builder.md

-Notice the constraint has been uninstalled and Installed for hR, this means the constraint will any apply to regular heights.
+Notice the constraint has been uninstalled and Installed for hR, this means the constraint will any apply to regular heights only.

-On the iPhone, All devices in Portrait have the Size class of hR wC and in landscape hC wC.
+On the iPhone all devices in Portrait have the Size class of hR wC and in landscape hC wC.

-Setting the height to be equal in landscape can be achieved by having two constraints with variations.
+Setting the height of `GreenView` to be equal to the superview in landscape can be achieved by having two constraints with different variations.